An Industry Fraught With Controversy:

 Home warranty sales departments are separate from claims departments.
 They are often staffed by people receiving commission and who, as a result, can be somewhat aggressive.
 What they want to do is get you to pay for a multi-year plan up front, let's say $650 for 2 years of coverage.
 Generally speaking, once you've paid this person is basically done with you.

-After your contract start date, most companies employ a waiting period of 30 days where you cannot make a claim.
+After your contract start date, most companies then have a 30-day waiting period during which you cannot make a claim.

 When the waiting period is finished you are free to file a claim.
 Let's say after 6 months the aforementioned dryer breaks down and you call the home warranty company.
-If everything goes well they have technicians they partner with in your area and send one out in a timely fashion.
+If everything goes well they partner with technicians in your area and send one out in a timely fashion.

 The technician arrives, diagnosis the problem, and communicates with your home warranty provider.
 The company then says they will not cover the repair because the damage to your dryer is due to “warping.”
 Here we hit the first, and biggest, snag: contract restrictions.

-In my research, I read every contract from every home warranty company on our website.
+In my research, I read every contract from every single home warranty company on our website.
 I made note of the coverage restrictions that each company had and made this a ranking factor for how we rank home warranties on our site.
-I also surveyed the number of items covered, per item or yearly caps, and service fee compared to yearly deductible to determine the ranking factor Plan Value.
+I also surveyed the number of items covered, per item or yearly caps, and their service fee compared to yearly deductible, in order to determine the ranking factor Plan Value.

 Gripe #2: The Contracts Are So Complicated!